Tyulis/3DSkit/doc/BFLYT.md

 *This is a format documentation originally made by Tyulis for the 3DSkit project.
 It is not an absolute reference, and may contain wrong, outdated or incomplete stuff.
-Sources used to make this document and contributors are listed below, the rest has been found by personal investigations If you find any error, incomplete or outdated stuff, dont't hesitate to open an issue or a pull request in the [3DSkit GitHub repository](https://github.com/Tyulis/3DSkit).
+Sources used to make this document and contributors are listed below, the rest has been found by personal investigations.
+If you find any error, incomplete or outdated stuff, dont't hesitate to open an issue or a pull request in the [3DSkit GitHub repository](https://github.com/Tyulis/3DSkit).
 This document is completely free of charge, you can read it, use it, share it, modify it, sell it if you want without any conditions
 (but leaving this paragraph and sharing extensions and corrections of this document on the original repository would just be the most basic of kindnesses)

-Documentation about the structure of this document is [here](https://github.com/Tyulis/3DSkit/doc/README.md)
+Documentation about the structure of this document is [here](https://github.com/Tyulis/3DSkit/doc/README.md)*

 ## Credits and sources
 - [BenzinU](https://gbatemp.net/threads/benzinu-release.423171/), by Diddy81